beandeau>

 Bridging LATE and Alzheimer’s Disease: lessons from neuropathology, Profs.
 D. Thal (KU Leuven) & B. Hanseeuw (UCLouvain)

-• Clinical breakthroughs in Alzheimer’s disease and related disorders: The Leuven-Louvain connection, Rik Vandenberghe (KU Leuven)
+• Clinical breakthroughs in Alzheimer’s disease and related disorders: The Leuven-Louvain connection, Prof. Rik Vandenberghe (KU Leuven)

 15:50-16:20 Coffee break